U Idioms

 upper hand

-- controlling power, advantage
+- a controlling power, an advantage

 The union members have the upper hand in their negotiations with the company.